avivajpeyi/dev_site/content/posts/ozstar-notes/index.md

 sinteractive --ntasks 1 --nodes 1 --time 00:30:00 --mem 2GB
 ```

-Once resources are allocated, you'll notice that you're on a different machine (allocated for your interactive session).
+Once resources are allocated, you'll be placed in an alternative machine (for your interactive session).
+You will need to re-load your modules.

 ## Jupyter notebooks + Slurm

-Once are in an interactive job session you can open a `jupyter` notebook with the following steps:
+In an interactive job session you can open a `jupyter` notebook with the following steps:

 1. Source envs for you interactive session
     For example you may run the following: